About emotions and freedom.

-You are an interdimensional artist who needs passion to continue their work of self-creation.
-Passion understood as the whole range of emotions that lift you from shame to enlightenment.
+You are an interdimensional artist who needs passion to continue your work of self-creation.
+Passion is understood as the whole range of emotions that lift you from shame to enlightenment.
 You need both negative and positive emotions.

 But how do you know which of them are positive and which are not?
 Each of us can distinguish unpleasant feelings from pleasant ones, but how do you know it?

 In this article you will learn: